 Sales funnel stages: the AIDA framework

-The AIDA framework, which stands for Attention, Interest, Desire, and Action, is a funnel model that represents the consumer thought process at each funnel stage.
-Many ecommerce brands apply this purchasing funnel because it’s effective and easy to comprehend.
+The AIDA framework—Attention, Interest, Desire, and Action—is a sales funnel model that represents the consumer thought process at each funnel stage.
+Many ecommerce brands start with this purchasing funnel because it’s simple to implement and build upon.

-The AIDA framework helps you identify what buyers need at each stage of the funnel and support them until purchase.
+The AIDA framework helps you identify what buyers need at each stage of the funnel to serve the right content and call to action.

-Let’s look at the different stages of the sales funnel, with examples of how you can apply them to your online business.
+Let’s look at the four stages of the sales funnel, with examples of how you can apply them to your online business.